Larry Bright: Exposure

-Between March 2001 and October 15, 2004, the bodies of six women were found in rural areas around the Illinois counties of Peoria and Tazwell, and four other women were reported missing from the area.
+Between March 2001 and October 15, 2004, the bodies of six women were found in rural areas around the Illinois counties of Peoria and Tazewell, and four other women were reported missing from the area.
 In October 2004, the Peoria City Police Department formed a task force of 13 police officers, with input from the Illinois State Police, and neighboring law enforcement agencies, to investigate the cases.
 Bright came under suspicion that December, after police arrested 35-year-old sex worker Vickie Bomar for theft.
 While residing in the county jail, the woman offered to help investigators in exchange for a plea bargain.

 Bomar claimed that, in July, a client named Larry Bright lured her into the outbuilding of his mother's home, where he lived.
 After sharing alcohol and drugs, Bright attacked her, and attempted to rape her at knifepoint, but Bomar managed to escape after a struggle.
 Since the alleged incident occurred five months prior to her arrest, authorities questioned the legitimacy of her statement.
 Bomar claimed that she was afraid to report the incident earlier, as she had failed to appear in court on other charges, which officers later confirmed when checking her criminal history.
 While investigating the suspect, investigators became aware of at least six similar cases during which Bright had displayed aggressive behavior, particularly towards African-American sex workers.

 Bright was detained and interrogated in late December, whereupon he was told that he could be charged with illegal deprivation of liberty under aggravated circumstances.
 He refused to cooperate with officers and denied the charges, and was released shortly after due to a lack of evidence.
 The district attorney was granted a search warrant on January 20, 2005, allowing investigators to search Bright's property for potential evidence.
 During this search, police attention was drawn to several plots of excavated land, which Bright's mother claimed originated when she and her son removed several raspberry bushes.
 When digging through the area, however, officers found ashes and many small bone fragments.
 Based on this evidence, Bright was temporarily detained in the Tazewell County Jail.
 After forensic examination determined that the bone fragments were human in origin, Bright was charged with murder, and the prosecutor ordered his house excavated.
 Not long after, Bright confessed to the murder of eight women.